Stay in the know with Rosie's Roundup!

-Online communities are so important to me - I uncover all sorts of hints, tips and advice in them.
+Online communities are so important to me - I uncover all sorts of hints, tips and advice in them, which can be put to good use.
 I’m a long term advocate of Janet Murray’s Soulful PR group and the Rin Hamburgh & Co team enjoyed being industrious on Facebook during her recent seven day engagement challenge.
 We definitely saw the power of using proper engagement to build broader base of followers and enjoyed getting to know other businesses.

-Elsewhere on social, I like keeping up to date on the movers and shakers, the comings and goings and places to be in the area with the Trouble Lounge ladies over on Insta at @troublelounge, always newsworthy, whether you’re interested in what’s on or what to wear.
-I keep up to date with all the constantly changing news and daily stats via the Social Chain daily WhatsApp bulletin.
+Elsewhere on social I like keeping up to date on the movers and shakers, the comings and goings and places to be in the area with the Trouble Lounge ladies over on Insta at @troublelounge.
+Newsworthy, whether you’re interested in what’s on or what to wear.
+And I keep up to date with all the constantly changing news and daily stats via the Social Chain daily WhatsApp bulletin.

 From the bookshelf

 As a lover of the written word, I like nothing better than curling up with a good book or sneaking a few minutes on my phone to read a blog.
 I had serious shelfie, office wall and puppy envy in this run down of top creative agency instagram accounts from Blogspot.

 I found myself thinking YES when I read this impressive tally of reasons why it’s important to have a professional website for your business https://www.influencive.com/6-reasons-why-you-need-a-professional-website-for-your-business.And YES again when I came across this blog post on design accessibility by content designer extraordinaire Sarah Richards.
 A great celebration of all the good reasons to ensure your website content and design are accessible (Sarah - I’ll be adding your book to our company bookshelf).